PressClub New Zealand · Article.

 Innovative experiences: BMW R 1200 GS as self-riding

 motorcycle; BMW X7 tackles off-road course.

 In the exhibition center’s outdoor areas, BMW and BMW Motorrad will be offering two completely different, but uniquely fascinating experiences.
 To showcase the BMW Group's high level of expertise in automated driving, BMW Motorrad will present a spectacular test and research vehicle at the CES 2019.
-The self-riding BMW R 1200 GS is able to start, accelerate, perform cornering maneouvres, slow down, and come to a stop – all by itself.
-Development of this test vehicle will provide valuable insights into riding dynamics, which can then be used to help the rider recognise dangerous situations and master difficult driving maneuvers.
-In this way, the self-riding motorcycle, with its comprehensive understanding of ideal lines and perfect cornering, correct braking point, and traction-optimised acceleration, can help the driver constantly improve their skills.
+The self-riding BMW R 1200 GS is able to start, accelerate, perform cornering maneuvers, slow down, and come to a stop – all by itself.
+Development of this test vehicle will provide valuable insights into riding dynamics, which can then be used to help the rider recognize dangerous situations and master difficult driving maneuvers.
+In this way, the self-riding motorcycle, with its comprehensive understanding of ideal lines and perfect cornering, correct braking point, and traction-optimized acceleration, can help the driver constantly improve their skills.

 Just a few weeks after the world premiere of the BMW X7 in Los Angeles, CES 2019 visitors will have their very first chance to ride in the youngest member of the BMW X family.
 Visitors will be able to experience the exclusivity and spaciousness of this luxury model with an exciting ride on a demanding off-road course.
 This is a good opportunity for the BMW X7 to demonstrate the agile and versatile handling of its Sports Activity Vehicles (SAVs).

 drive in the BMW Vision iNEXT.